jamiefu/news-classify/docs/models/distilbert.rst

 DistilBERT
 ========

-The DistilBERT model applies huggingface's implementation of Victor Sanh, Lysandre Debut, Julien Chaumond and Thomas Wolf: “DistilBERT, a distilled version of BERT: smaller, faster, cheaper and lighter”, a large transformer-based language model which embeds an entire document into a vector, usually to perform various natural language processing tasks.
+The DistilBERT model applies `huggingface's <https://huggingface.co/transformers/model_doc/gpt2.html>`_ implementation of `Victor Sanh, Lysandre Debut, Julien Chaumond and Thomas Wolf: “DistilBERT, a distilled version of BERT: smaller, faster, cheaper and lighter” <https://arxiv.org/pdf/1910.01108.pdf>`_, a large transformer-based language model which embeds an entire document into a vector, usually to perform various natural language processing tasks.
 The model is trained using [HYPERPARAMETERS], and is saved on our server.

 Once a new article is fed into the DistilBERT model, the article gets embedded through the saved model.
 The output is then run through a deep neural network to produce the predicted tags for the article.
 Due to the limits of time, our package does not support gettags at the moment.